-Run Up is a shot film inspired by California’s last documented lynching of a Latino.
-Gonzales-Day’s film is based on research he uncovered in his groundbreaking publication Lynching in the West: 1850-1935 (Duke, 2006) which shed new light on lynching in the American Southwest where African Americans were not the only victims of the Lynch mob.
-In California, Latinos, Native American, and Asians constituted the majority of cases of lynching in the American West.
+Run Up is a short film inspired by California’s last documented lynching of a Latinx.
+The film is based on research uncovered in Lynching in the West: 1850-1935 (Duke, 2006) which shed new light on lynching in the American Southwest.
+In California, Latinxs, Native American, and Chinese constituted the majority of cases of lynching.
 The film was produced by Gonzales-Day and directed by Andrew Hines.
-Gonzales-Day conceived and photographed a series of tableau from part of his research into historic cases of police violence in California.
+Gonzales-Day conceived and photographed a series of staged tableau which speaks to a photographic history of recreating historical events.

-The film and photographic series were the central elements of the exhibition Run Up at Luis De Jesus Los Angeles which include a series of photographs taken in Ferguson in the aftermath of the Michael Brown shooting.
-The exhibition sought to highlight the many overlaps between the Black Lives Matter movement and Gonzales-Day’s previous work which to raise awareness of historic and contemporary accounts of police and State violence against Latinx communities.
-The exhibition also included a series of images created from protests surrounding the Minnesota Grand Jury verdict not to prosecute the officers involved in the shooting.
+The film and photographic series were the central elements of the exhibition Run Up at Luis De Jesus Los Angeles which also included a series of photographs taken in Ferguson in the aftermath of the Michael Brown shooting.
+The exhibition sought to highlight the many overlaps between the Black Lives Matter movement and Gonzales-Day’s work to raise awareness of historic and contemporary accounts of police and state violence against Latinx communities.
+The exhibition also included images documenting protests resulting from the Minnesota Grand Jury verdict not to prosecute the officers involved in Brown’s shooting.